Six Steps to Guarantee a Successful Disaster Relief Fund

 Of course, disasters can happen anywhere in the world.
 And it was an international group of social media stars who came together to start the Love Army for Somalia to help people in Somalia affected by the famine.
 Jérôme Jarre and his fellow fundraiser organisers used their influencer power to raise more than £2.5 million and partner with NGOs on the ground to distribute food and supplies to people in need.

 Based on the success of these relief efforts, here are our six essential tips for running a successful fundraiser.

 1. Set up a relief fund for the community

-Set up a relief fundraiser on GoFundMe—we have a 0% platform fee, and every donation is backed by the crowdfunding industry’s first and only guarantee refund policy.
+Set up a relief fundraiser on GoFundMe—we have a 0% platform fee for organizers, and every donation is backed by the crowdfunding industry’s first and only guarantee refund policy.
 It only takes a few minutes to set up a fundraiser of any kind on our platform, and you can start collecting donations instantly.

 In the description section, explain what happened and how it hit your community.
 Writing to reach not just friends and family, but others who may not know the full story.
 Donors from outside your community will also want to know how their donations will be handled.
 Write a timeline for fundraising and distribution, clearly showing how funds will be distributed effectively.

 In his fundraiser for Napa and Sonoma County Fire Relief, Jake Kloberdanz clearly explained the extent of the damage, which groups the donations would be distributed to, and his relationship to the area.
 All of this helped his credibility and showed donors that they would be making a difference in the wake of the disaster.